Last updated: 11 November 2020

 Some smart thermostats can control the hot water along with the heating.
 These usually only work for properties with a separate hot water tank, and some will require an extra device to work.

 Frozen pipes in the winter can be a major headache, but you can prevent this by putting your thermostat into a special holiday or safety mode.
 With this type of setting, the thermostat automatically switches the heating back on if it detects the temperature dropping below a safe number.
 Some also detect draughts from open windows and can send you an alert.

 Are you looking for ways to get a handle on your energy use?
 Look for a model that offers regular feedback about your habits.
 This shows you just how many hours of the month have been spent heating the home.
 You can compare this to your usage history so you can see what’s changed.
 Models like the Nest smart thermostat offer energy-efficient settings to help you adjust your habits.

 If you’re already connected to smart home products like Google Home or Amazon Echo, you can add your new smart thermostat into the mix.
-Once they’re connected, you can speak to Alexa or Google to control heating with voice commands.
+Once they’re connected, you can speak to Alexa or Google to control your heating with voice commands.

 There are loads of smart thermostats on the market today, ranging from big names like Google and British Gas to smaller upstarts.
 Here’s a rundown of some of the top types of thermostats to choose from.